cogentcore/core/goal/gosl/README.md

 In your Go code, use these comment directives:
 ```
-//gosl:start <filename>
+//gosl:start

 < Go code to be translated >

-//gosl:end <filename>
+//gosl:end
 ```

-to bracket code to be processed.
-The resulting converted code is copied into a `shaders` subdirectory created under the current directory where the `gosl` command is run, using the filenames specified in the comment directives.
+to bracket code to be processed for GPU.
+The resulting converted code is copied into a `shaders` subdirectory created under the current directory where the `gosl` command is run, using the filenames specified in the comment directives, or the name of the current file if not specified.

+Use the `//gosl:import package` directive to include files from other packages, similar to the standard Go import directive.
+It is assumed that many other Go imports are not GPU relevant, so this separate directive is required.

 Each such filename should correspond to a complete shader program (i.e., a "kernel"), or a file that can be included into other shader programs.
 Code is appended to the target file names in the order of the source .go files on the command line, so multiple .go files can be combined into one resulting WGSL file.

 WGSL specific code, e.g., for the `main` compute function or to specify `#include` files, can be included either by specifying files with a `.wgsl` extension as arguments to the `gosl` command, or by using a `//gosl:wgsl` comment directive as follows:
 ```